rbannist/ContainersOnAzure_SimpleDocker_Arcadia/readme.md

 <br><br>

-## Step 2 - Run a container using on the 'Hello World' image:
+## Step 2 - Run a container using on 'Hello World' image:

 ```
 sudo docker run hello-world